JoachimClemens/Evidential-FastSLAM/README.md

 ### Description

-The Evidential FastSLAM algorithm represents the world using a grid-map and utilizes a Rao-Blackwellized particle filter in order to approximate the joint distribution of path and map.
+The Evidential FastSLAM algorithm represents the world using a grid map and utilizes a Rao-Blackwellized particle filter in order to approximate the joint distribution of path and map.
 In contrast to other grid-map-based SLAM approaches, a belief function is used instead of a single occupancy probability to model the state of a grid cell.
 It allows one to assign mass not only to the singletons of the hypotheses space, but also to all subsets.
 As a consequence, the algorithm is able to express the uncertainty in the map more explicitly and one can distinguish between different uncertainty dimensions that are indistinguishable in a probabilistic grid map.